Wednesday, October 31, 2018

 Moral Traditionalism: an act is right if it's supported by my traditions.

-Kant's Formalism.
-Formalism is the theory that AIR because of the action's form.
+Formalism is the theory that an action is right because of the action's form.
+For example, "killing is wrong."

-3. Kant's Second Formulation: TREAT PEOPLE AS ENDS, NEVER MERELY AS MEANS TO AN END.
-Problems with the second formulation?
-C/A The problem with Kantian theory is the problem of exceptions to the rule.
+Counterargument: The problem with Kantian theory is the problem of exceptions to the rule.
 Should I keep a promise even if it puts someone's life in danger?
-Then, some times we have to treat people as means to ends.
+Then, sometimes, we have to treat people as means to ends.

 Here are my notes on Kant's second formulation.